 The NAEP long-term trend mathematics assessment was designed to measure students'

-Explore the demonstration booklet (574K PDF) for the long-term trend assessment.
+Explore the Sample Questions booklet (546 KB) for the long-term trend assessment.
 The booklet is given to participating schools so that teachers and the parents of participating students will be able to examine the types of questions the students will be answering.

 Explore long-term trend questions in the NAEP Questions Tool.